-- The DropDMG window now has a drawer that shows detailed information about the selected log entry. - You can Control-click on log entries to perform operations on their files. - Log entries are now posted as Growl89 notifications.
-If an operation has succeeded, clicking on the Growl notification will reveal the destination file in the Finder (or Path Finder90).
-If the operation has failed, clicking on the notification reveals the log entry in DropDMG. - The Remove log entries preference lets you set DropDMG to auto-delete old log entries after a specified amount of time. - It is now possible to delete individual log entries manually. - The log is now displayed as a table rather than a block of text. - The log can now be set to only show errors. - The log is now stored as a Core Data database rather than in DropDMG's preferences file.
-This makes reading and updating it faster and reduces DropDMG's memory usage.
+- The DropDMG window now has a drawer that shows detailed information about the selected log entry. - You can Control-click on log entries to perform operations on their files. - Log entries are now posted as Growl notifications.
+If an operation has succeeded, clicking on the Growl notification will reveal the destination file in the Finder (or Path Finder).
+If the operation has failed, clicking on the notification reveals the log entry in DropDMG. - The Remove log entries preference lets you set DropDMG to auto-delete old log entries after a specified amount of time. - It is now possible to delete individual log entries manually.